AngryCarrot789/JetTechMI/README.md

 /home/<username>/BlueberryBenchSupply/BlueberryBenchSupply --drm

 ```

+## Principles
+The idea was that for each control there would be an instance of `IJtControlData` which would be used
+to implement the updating and batched data requests of a specific control.
+The `JtButton` class is one example.
+You shouldn't necessarily need to access code behind; you'd just need to have code somewhere to connect to your PLC
+and register it with the `JetTechContext` global instance.

+Controls are added to and removed from the `JtControlManager` global instance, which is what deals with the update loop
+and also deals with the batched update system.

+When using a page system, it's important to unregister controls that are no longer visible.
+I will try and work on an automatic system for this

+## Designing a UI
+For buttons, use `JtButton`.
+It has a `ReadVariable` (which determines the visible pressed state), a `WriteVariable` (which is used
+to write the physical pressed state) and the `EnablingVariable` which is what either enabled or disabled the button (none present means always enabled).
+There's also the ButtonMode which is what lets the button behave as a Set, Reset, Toggle or Push button (rather than having separate controls for each)

 ## Contributing
 Feel free to contribute whatever you want if you think it'll make the editor better!